obsproject/obs-studio/CONTRIBUTING.rst

 - Prefix each commit's titles with the module name, followed by a colon and a space (unless modifying a file in the base directory).
-After that, the first word should be capitalized.
+After that, the first word should be capitalized and the rest of the words should not be capitalized.

   So for example, if you are modifying the obs-ffmpeg plugin::